|

 Readers in the USA please check out

-Echo Hill Productions New Independent O
+Echo Hill Productions New Independent Online Bookstore!

 One of the best things about writing my adventure travel memoir “Amazon Hitchhiker” is the remarkable adventure travel writers that I have connected with all over the world since it was published.
 Each and every one of the 13 adventurers listed below has encouraged and inspired me to keep adventuring and writing.
 If you enjoyed my book you will enjoy their writing too.
 (There are a few affiliate links in this blog.
 I will earn a small commission if you click through and make a purchase - at no extra cost to you.)